 There are now more than 800 crypto funds across the globe with primary offices in more than 80 countries.
-The funds are predominately venture funds and hedge funds, though there are also a number of hybrid funds, fund of funds, and index funds.
-While new crypto funds continued to launch in Q1, 2020, the pace of new launches slowed and was surpassed for the first time by the number of fund closures.
+While new crypto funds continued to launch in Q3, 2020, the pace of new launches has slowed throughout 2020, particularly when compared with 2017 and 2018.